Impact Wrestling Sacrifice (2023)

-The 2023 Sacrifice is an upcoming professional wrestling event produced by Impact Wrestling.
-The event will take place on March 24, 2023, at the St. Clair College in Windsor, Ontario, Canada, and would air on Impact Plus.
-It will be the 14th event under the Sacrifice chronology.
-It would also be Impact's first show in Canada since 2019.
+The 2023 Sacrifice was a professional wrestling event produced by Impact Wrestling.
+The event took place on March 24, 2023, at St. Clair College in Windsor, Ontario, Canada, and aired on Impact Plus and YouTube.
+It was the 14th event under the Sacrifice chronology, and Impact's first televised event in Canada since 2019.
+The event also featured wrestlers from partner promotion New Japan Pro-Wrestling (NJPW).